spyder-ide/spyder-api-docs/docs/common_extension_points.md

             successfully, and the second item (str) indicates the error message, if any.
         """
-        return False, "A ProjectType must define a `create_project` method!"
+        return False, _("Some usefull error message in case of problems.")

     def open_project(self):
         """